UW Radiology

 Elbow Tension Band

-olecranon fracture bridged by cancellous screw and tension band wire
+Olecranon fracture bridged by cancellous screw and tension band wire

 As I have already alluded, the Kirschner or “K” wires are a very handy device in the hands of the orthopedist.
 Besides their usage with cannulated screws, they are used in many other ways to help reduce and stabilize fractures.
 A K wire is essentially an unthreaded segment of extruded wire which is drilled into bone like a drill bit.
 The major advantage of a K wire is that it is very small and relatively noninvasive as hardware goes.
 It can be placed through an articular surface or even across an open physeal plate without injury.
 K wires can be used for either temporary or final stabilization.
 They can be placed between bones as shown below, or they can be used as an intramedullary device to bridge a fracture of a small tubular bone.
 They are commonly used to help piece all of the fragments of a comminuted fracture prior to placement of the final fixation device, especially with an intraarticular fracture.